Best for Babes resoundingly says “Yes!”

 No. If a mother is comfortable and the baby is getting plenty of milk, then they are already successful!

 Once you contact us we try to see you within 24-48 hours.
 We know how worried and scared families can be so you need help ASAP.
 Being able to schedule consultations and retail support when it is convenient for everyone has been working really well.

-We provide private breastfeeding consultations, prenatal breastfeeding classes, free, drop-in support groups, breast pumps and parts, nursing bra and tank tops with expert fittings, and professional training for health care providers and doulas.
+We provide private breastfeeding consultations, prenatal breastfeeding classes, free, drop-in support groups, and professional training for health care providers and doulas.